torvista/Zen_Cart-Spanish_Language_Pack/README.md

-# Zen_Cart-Spanish_Language_Pack
+# Zen Cart - Spanish Language Pack

-For Zen Cart 1.5.7c.
+For Zen Cart 1.5.7.

-Complete (including Admin, Installer and example Plugin).
+Complete fileset (Shopfront, Admin, Installer and example Plugin).

+See the docs readme for details.